 The Worst Mistakes an Employee Can Make When Leaving a Job

-We would like to see non-compete agreements outlawed in the State of New Jersey.
+As New Jersey non-compete attorneys, we would like to see non-compete agreements outlawed in the State of New Jersey.
 We make that statement because we have seen over the years the harm that non-compete agreements can do to employees in this State when employers tie them down to a non-compete agreement.

 A New Jersey non-compete agreement can turn an employee into an indentured servant.
 To begin with, non-compete agreements are often so broadly written that they will bar an employee who has signed one from finding a job.
 Some non-compete agreements can have a time frame of a year, two, or even three — in the only field in which he has ever worked.
 The result: unemployment or underemployment for long periods of time.

 Consider an employee (call him “John Smith”) who leaves a job where he has signed a non-compete agreement to accept a job with a new company.
 Even one that may or may not be “off-limits” under by the terms of his non-compete agreement could force Smith into the “lose-lose” zone.
 His old employer may well decide to take Smith [and often his new company] to court to block him from taking the new job.
 At that point, a number of bad things can happen.
 The new company may decide it wants no part of a lawsuit and fires Smith, leaving him without his old job or the new one and still saddled with a non-compete agreement.

 1. Leaving Your Current Employer where You’ve Signed a Non-Compete Agreement